paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 What we end up with after Alice's transaction is the last slide.
 There's a new esrow state account that holds relevant data to complete the trade as well as a new token account that is owned by a PDA of the escrow program.
 That token account's token balance is the amount of X tokens Alice would like to trade in for the expected amount (which is saved in the escrow state acount) of Y tokens.

 An important note here is that while it's not important that all the instructions are in the same transaction, **it is important that at least ix 1,2 and ix 4,5 are in the same transaction**.
-This is because after an account has been created by the system program, it's kind of just floating on the blockchain, still uninitialized, with no user space owner.
+This is because after an account has been created by the system program, it's kind of just floating on the blockchain, still uninitialized, with no authority.
 If, for example, you put ix 1 and 2 in different transactions, someone could try to send a tx between those two and initialize their own token account, using the then still ownerless account created by ix 1.
 This cannot happen if you put ix 1 and 2 in the same transaction since a tx is executed atomically.

 #### Adapting the frontend for real life use